ryan2625/ESP32-CC1101/README.md

 > Note: This functionality has been refactored into helper functions in main.cpp
 ### Determining spi_device_polling_transmit parameters
 - cc1101
-    - The device name we created earlier in our process
+    - The device name we created earlier in our process.
 - version_register
     - tx_v: The Bytes we want to send to the CC1101. our first byte is 0xF1.
 This corresponds to the VERSION register in the CC1101 (see Table 44 above or in the datasheet).
 The second byte is a dummy byte used to clock out the register value from the slave.
 This needs to be included, as every status register read will return two bytes: a chip status byte and the register value byte.
 In order to receive 2 bytes, we must send 2 bytes as well (due to the nature of the SPI protocol being a full-duplex).
     - rx_v: This buffer will be filled with the response of the slave.
 Again, we include two bytes in the buffer because that is what we expect to receive when we send two bytes.
-    - length: We are sending two bytes, so that equals 16 bits
+    - length: We are sending two bytes, so that equals 16 bits.

 After calling this method, simply logging out the version_register receive buffer will show us the value contained inside the version register.
 As stated before, the first byte is a chip status byte.
 So we will receive a chip status byte located in rx_v[0] and the actual register value in rx_v[1].
 The expected value in the version register will be 0x14.